Riizade/Homebrew-Garbage/talents.md

 Any time you make an attack against a beast, you gain a +3 bonus to the roll.

-Alternate Flavors: Demon Hunter, Vampire Hunter, Undead Specialist
+Alternate Flavors: Demon Hunter, Vampire Hunter, Undead Specialist, Mage Slayer

 Fire Resistant
 -----